-The Society for Philosophical Praxis, Counselling and Spiritual Healing (SPPCSH ) has developed and established this Code of Practice as the result of the wish and the need to give the profession " Consultant Philosopher " a clear identity.
-The code represents a step towards further social recognition and establishment of a profession.
-The SPPCSH will develop further quality and training criteria in the near future .
-This Code is necessary because a "Consultant Philosopher " offers a service that creates professional obligations towards clients.
+The Philosophical Praxis, Counselling and Spiritual Healing Society (PPCSHS ) has developed and established this Code of Practice as the result of the wish and the need to give the profession " Philosophical Practitioner ( Counsellor) a clear identity.
+The code represents a step towards further social recognition and the establishment of a profession.
+The PPCSHS will develop further quality and training criteria shortly.
+This Code is necessary because a " Philosophical Practitioner " offers a service that creates professional obligations towards clients.

 The main terms used in this document are defined as follows: